Clement-R/clement-r.github.io/projects/_posts/2017-10-20-Objets connectes.md

 tools: "Unity / Wwise"

 abstract: |
   Globe Trotter is a **sandbox game** made during the "Connected objects" seminar that lasted a week.
-We wanted to create an installation that generate a procedurally generated music when scanning the Mondrian's painting colored cells.
+We wanted to create a game that can be played by everyone with an inclusive controller.

 team:
   - {"name": "Solène Bontemps", "role": "Artist"}